apache/airflow/dev/MANUALLY_GENERATING_IMAGE_CACHE_AND_CONSTRAINTS.md

 caused by `pip` trying to figure out the latest set of dependencies (`eager upgrade`) .
 The resolution of dependencies is a very complex problem and sometimes it takes a long time to figure out the best set of dependencies.
 This is especially true when we have a lot of dependencies and they all have to be found compatible with each other.
-In case new dependencies are released, sometimes `pip` enters a long loop trying to figure out if the newly released dependency can be used, but due to some other dependencies of ours it is impossible, but it will take `pip` a very long time to figure it out.
+In case new dependencies are released, `pip` might enter a long loop trying to figure out if these dependencies can be used.
+Unfortunately, this long loop could end up in an error due to conflicts.

 This is visible in the "build output" as `pip` attempting to continuously backtrack and download many new versions of various dependencies, trying to find a good match.